parmegv/leap_doc/docs/platform/config.md

 Keys should match `/[a-z0-9_]/`

 Unlike traditional JSON, comments are allowed.
-If the first non-whitespace characters are '//' the line is treated as a comment.
+If the first non-whitespace characters are `//` then the line is treated as a comment.

     // this is a comment
     {
       // this is a comment
-      "key": "value"  # this is an error
+      "key": "value"  // this is an error
     }

-Options in the configuration files might be nested hashes or arrays.
+Options in the configuration files might be nested hashes, arrays, numbers, strings, or boolean.
+Numbers and boolean values should **not** be quoted.
 For example:

     {
       "openvpn": {
         "ip_address": "1.1.1.1",
         "protocols": ["tcp", "udp"],
+        "ports": [80, 53],
         "options": {
           "public_ip": false,
           "adblock": true